 Clinical training includes outpatient evaluation and hospital activities.
-Areas of specialized training will focus on open and arthroscopic treatment of patients.
-Rotations concentrate on shoulder reconstruction, elbow reconstruction, shoulder arthroscopy, and elbow arthroscopy.
+Areas of specialized training focus on open and arthroscopic treatment of patients.
+Rotations concentrate on shoulder reconstruction, elbow reconstruction, shoulder arthroscopy and elbow arthroscopy.
 Participation in trauma-related activities is encouraged and facilitated.

 We provide a balanced exposure to shoulder and elbow problems and adjust the rotation schedule based on each fellow's anticipated needs and previous background and training.

 Clinical conferences, seminars, small discussion groups, journal clubs and one-on-one instruction are integral parts of the Adult Upper Extremity Reconstructive Surgery Fellowship.
-You will be encouraged to take full advantage of the following opportunities:
+You are encouraged to take full advantage of these opportunities:

-- Multiple other teaching conferences in both basic science (Biomechanics, Gail Analysis, Tissue Engineering, Cartilage and Soft Tissue) and clinical topics that may interest you.
+- Multiple other teaching conferences in both basic science (biomechanics, gait analysis, tissue engineering, cartilage and soft tissue) and clinical topics that may interest you

-You will also be provided a detailed reading list to be completed throughout the year, as well as some shoulder and elbow textbooks.
+You are also provided a detailed reading list to be completed throughout the year, as well as some shoulder and elbow textbooks.

 There is no in-house call schedule.

-To ensure that you acquire adequate knowledge and develop technical skills, your performance will be monitored carefully during the course of the fellowship.
+To ensure that you acquire adequate knowledge and develop technical skills, your performance is monitored carefully during the course of the fellowship.
 Each quarter, the consultants complete two core competency forms about your performance, along with an evaluation form.